 person responsible for keeping track of family members and where they are.

-easier to reach in times of crisis.
+Someone out-of-town is usually easier to reach in times of crisis.

 Finally, remember that you should always keep the gas tank in your vehicle half

-half full of gas.
+full of gas.